Vectorized/solady/minimal-upgradeable-proxies-erc.md

 ## Abstract

-This standard defines minimal [ERC-1967](./eip-1967.md) proxies for three patterns: (1) transparent upgradeable proxy, (2) UUPS proxy, (3) beacon proxy.
+This standard defines minimal [ERC-1967](./eip-1967.md) proxies for three patterns: (1) transparent, (2) UUPS, (3) beacon.
 The proxies support optional immutable arguments which are appended to the end of their runtime bytecode.
 Additional variants which support onchain implementation querying are provided.

 ## Motivation